-In addition, there is a "Fund for the Promotion of Joint International Research" that promotes joint international research and international network-building in order to raise the presence of Japanese scientific research in the international community.
+In addition, the "Fund for the Promotion of Joint International Research" has been established to promote joint international research and international network-building in order to raise the presence of Japanese scientific research in the international community.
+In fiscal 2021, the "International Leading Research" category was established to encourage early-career researchers to take on challenges and to strongly promote international joint research by outstanding research teams led by top-level researchers.
 A Multi-Year Fund system is used in "Scientific Research (C)", "Early-Career Scientists", "Challenging Research (Pioneering/Exploratory)", and "Research Activity Start-up".

-This figure shows the stratum of research categories, with those receiving the upper limit of funding at the top.
+\This figure shows the stratum of research categories, with those receiving the upper limit of funding at the top.
 Its purpose is to give an image of the scope and number of research projects.
 It is no meant to indicate the role of each research category or the significance of the project implemented under them.

-Image contains main research categories.
+\Image contains main research categories.